Using Mg II Doublet to Predict the Lyman Continuum Escape Fraction from 14 HETDEX Galaxies

 \section{Results and Discussion}

-Using the R and O32 methods, we found 7 and 5 LyC leaker candidates at $>$2$\sigma$ significance (circled in red in Figure~\ref{fig:general}a), respectively.
-Our \fesc\ values span a range from 3 to 80$\%$ (Figure \ref{fig:general}a).
-If confirmed, our 80$\%$ leakage candidate will be one of the strongest LyC leaker known.
-These extreme LyC emitters are extremely rare and provide a novel window into the LyC escape.
-Our sample includes weak and strong potential leakers taking a broad range of O32 ratios (0.74 to 8.51; Figure~\ref{fig:general}a).
-Notably, the O32 value of our strongest inferred LyC emitter ($\fesc \sim80\%$) is one order of magnitude lower than that of previous strong leakers.
-Figure~\ref{fig:general}c shows that the R method predicts higher \fesc\ values compared to the O32 method.
-At lower dust values the methods agree more (ratio $\approx3$) than at high dust values (ratio $\approx30$), implying that the difference in methods is highly influenced by the amount of dust present in the galaxy.
-Finally, Figure~\ref{fig:general}d shows a negative correlation between the dust and \fesc\ measured using photoionization models method, suggesting that a lower dust value allows for a higher amount of LyC and \mgii\ to escape.
+Using the R and O32 methods, we found 7 and 5 LyC leaker candidates at $>$2$\sigma$ significance (Figure~\ref{fig:general}a), respectively.
+Our \fesc\ values range from 3 to 80$\%$ (Figure \ref{fig:general}a).
+If confirmed, our 80$\%$ leakage candidate will be one of the strongest LyC leakers known, providing a novel window into the LyC escape.
+Our sample includes weak and strong potential leakers with broad O32 ratios range (0.74 to 8.51; Figure~\ref{fig:general}a).
+Notably, the O32 value of our strongest inferred LyC emitter is one order of magnitude lower than that of previous strong leakers.
+Figure~\ref{fig:general}c shows that the R method predicts higher \fesc\ values compared to the O32 method, with higher discrepancy at higher dust values.
+Finally, Figure~\ref{fig:general}d shows a negative correlation between the dust and \fesc\ measured using photoionization models method, suggesting that a lower dust value allows for a higher amount of LyC to escape.
 This correlation is not as obvious using the R method.
 The R method contains large errors on weakest LyC values which inhibits firm conclusions, but there is a slight trend in increasing \fesc\ with increasing $R$.
-Higher SNR data will be needed to validate the relation with $R$ and \fesc, and confirm that \mgii\ and dust alone are good predictors of LyC.\\